bcornelis/CarND-Capstone/README.md

 To find the closest waypoint to a specific location (current cars position, light position, ...) the get_next_waypoint_index method is implemented.
 This will iterate over all waypoints, and finds the one with the closest distance in front of the car.

-#### tl_classifier.py
-~~The input of the classifier is an image from the camera, and it should detect whether or not a traffic light is visible, and if it's showing a red light.
-There are multiple possible ways of implementing this: machine learning, opencv, ...

-~~On this project, opencv is used to check if red lights are available.
-Logic explained in https://solarianprogrammer.com/2015/05/08/detect-red-circles-image-using-opencv/ is used to check if there are any red lights in the image.

-I use TensorFlow Object Detection API to detect lights in images.
-More information can be found in [README](tl_learning/README.md)

 #### tl_detector.py
 The most important update in this class is the get_light_state: this method will iterate over the stop line positions in the stop_line_positions array, and find the closest one.
 If it's in the front of the car, the get_light_state method is used to find the state of the light (red or not).
 To find the state, the previous classifier is used.

+There are 3 different implementations for the tl_classifier (check [tl_detector.py](ros/src/tl_detector/tl_detector.py)):
+* LIGHT_CLASSIFIER_TOPIC: Implemented in [tl_classifier_topic.py](ros/src/tl_detector/light_classification/tl_classifier_topic.py).
+This implementation is used for testing, and listens on a specific topic.
+The message type of the topic is an Int32 representing the light state the next light should be.
+Check the class description for more information about how it should be used
+* LIGHT_CLASSIFIER_TFMODELAPI: Implemented in [tl_classifier.py](ros/src/tl_detector/light_classification/tl_classifier.py).
+This implementation uses the TensorFlow Object Detection API to check the light state.
+More information can be found in [README](tl_learning/README.md).
+* LIGHT_CLASSIFIER_OPENCV: Implemented in [tl_classifier_opencv.py](ros/src/tl_detector/light_classification/tl_classifier_opencv.py).In this implementation, OpenCV is used to check if red lights are available.
+Logic explained in https://solarianprogrammer.com/2015/05/08/detect-red-circles-image-using-opencv/ is used to check if there are any red lights in the image.

+By default, the LIGHT_CLASSIFIER_OPENCV classifier is enabled

 ### Improvements:
 * closest distance to the car can be optimised much more